Step 1: Go to court to file your petition.

 When filling out the forms, you will be referred to as the “petitioner” and the abuser will be called the “respondent.”
 When writing about incidents of violence, use descriptive language - words like “slapping”, “hitting”, “grabbing”, “choking”, “threatening”, etc. - that fits your situation.
 Be specific.
 Include details and dates, if you can.

 A domestic violence organization may be able to provide you with help filling out the form.
-See ID Places that Help for the location of an organization near you.
+See Idaho Advocates and Shelters for the location of an organization near you.

 Remember to bring some form of identification, like your driver’s license or other ID that includes your picture.
 Do not sign the petition until you have shown it to a clerk.
 It may need to be notarized or signed in the presence of court personnel.